puppetlabs/device_manager/README.md

 Note: On versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, this parameter will instead create one Cron (or Scheduled Task) resource that executes `puppet device` for all devices in `device.conf` every 60 minutes (at a randomized minute) on the proxy Puppet agent.

+### run_user

+Data type: String

+This parameter is optional, with a default of `$::identity['user']`.

+Specifies the user to own the configuration files and any cron jobs on the proxy Puppet agent.

 ## Orchestration

 ### Puppet Tasks